pip-services/pip-services-docs/content/en/node/expressions/variants/abstract_variant_operations.md

 #### more
-Performs '>' operation for two variants.
+Performs the '>' operation for two variants.

 > `public` more(value1: [Variant](../variant), value2: [Variant](../variant)): [Variant](../variant)